Stephen Hawking’s Exciting New Paper Shows How We Can Test For The Existence Of Parallel Universes

 While it’s important to keep in mind that this paper is purely theoretical, the authors work hard to prove that there are solid ways to test for parallel universes around us.
 Stephen Hawking and Thomas Hertog posit that exploring background radiation left over from the beginning of time may yield definitive answers on the subject.
-They also suggest that if a deep-space probe was equipped with the correct sensors, that this background radiation could be properly measured and parallel universes might be found, as Business Insider report.
+They also suggest that if a deep-space probe was equipped with the correct sensors, that this background radiation could be properly measured and parallel universes might be found, as Business Insider reported.

 Stephen Hawking submitted a final scientific paper 2 weeks before he died — and it could lead to the discovery of a parallel universe https://t.co/FmUYBWpQnX pic.twitter.com/610l0VKDW1